 Not all changes made using Red Button can be undone using System Restore.

 Files deleted by the Disk Cleaner module, in most cases can not be restored by System Restore.
 This is due to the fact that the module is capable to remove many different types of files, most of which are not executable, and System Restore monitors only for certain types of files, usually executable.

 Any changes in your system, made using the registry cleaning module may be canceled by System Restore.

 Any changes in your system, made using the Performance Tweaks module may be canceled by System Restore.

 Some components that were deleted by Red Button, can be fully or partially recovered by System Restore.
 But we don't guarantee it.
 When you remove operating system components you should not count on the possibility of their recovery by System Restore.

 Here are just a summary of the System Restore feature in Windows.
-For further information, please refer to the additional resources.
+For more detailed information, please refer to additional sources.
 For example: